joeyalex/433_fan_control/README.md

     [04] {33} fd fd 16 33 80 : 11111101 11111101 00010110 00110011 1

 The "header" is basically the same as the command, however it is "shifted" left by one value, so we loose the first 1 in the above case, and end up with an even 32-bits.
 The command is a little funky at 33-bits.
 I'm not sure if the 1 at the end is meant to be a parity bit, or what.
+(Most likely is, and it was 1 for every command I sniffed between both remotes.)

 I found that the first 16 bits change with different button presses, and the last ones only changed when I switched to the other remote.